usame-algan/cf7-zoom-webinar-registration/README.md

 2. The plugin looks for field names prefixed with `cf7zwr-`.
 The rest of the field name should be according to the [Zoom API reference](https://marketplace.zoom.us/docs/api-reference/zoom-api/webinars/webinarregistrantcreate).
 For example if you want to save the first name of a registrant the field should be named `cf7zwr-first_name`.
 3. The webinar ID needs to be saved with the form under `Additional Settings`.
 The Syntax is `webinar_id: {your webinar id without whitespaces}`

+## License

+This plugin is licensed under the GPL v3.
+See the `LICENSE` file for more information.

 ## Bugs

 If you find any Bugs please feel free to [open an issue here](https://github.com/usame-algan/cf7-zoom-webinar-registration/issues)!